TL;DR

 Check out the example below from the Electronic Gadgets’ Facebook Page.

 One of the most popular products in the shop is pinned at the top to increase visibility and sales.
-If you are selling watches, it suggests that the Apple Watch sells more.
+If you sell watches, this may suggest that Apple Watch listings perform well with that audience.

 Test the performance of new campaigns and products